Host a Book Leveling Party

 - Leveling systems include Lexile, DRA, and Guided Reading Levels.

-- Review Ruth Manna's Leveled Reading Systems article for further details.
+- Review Ruth Manna's article about Leveled Reading Systems for further details.

 - Consider your grade level and any assessments that give you current data on students reading levels.
 For instance, some teachers level by Lexile because their students take a Measure of Academic Progress (MAP).